-What Can a Handyman Do in Jackson Township, Ohio?
+What Can a Handyman Do Without a License in Jackson Township, Ohio?

 Ohio does not issue a general “handyman license,” but many construction-related trades and larger commercial projects are state-regulated.
 For typical residential handyman work in Jackson Township, you generally operate under local building/zoning rules and permits; however, electrical, plumbing, HVAC, hydronics, and refrigeration work typically require licensed contractors (state license and/or local registration depending on the scope and the local building department).
 There is not a clear, statewide dollar-threshold “handyman exemption” comparable to states like CA/WA; instead, Ohio’s limits are primarily trade-scope and permit-based, plus state licensing for certain specialty contractors and for large commercial work.